An essential aspect of pet parrot ownership is the deep and meaningful bonding experience.

 - Attention seeking.

-- Unease when their favorite person isn’t present.
+- Unease when you’re not present.

 Some owners believe that parrots bond better than dogs or cats.
 Anthrozoös noted that parrot owners rated their relationship as “superior to that of cats and dogs.”